 The idea behind this loss term is to minimize (resp. maximize) the squared Euclidean distance between the labeled normal (resp. anomalous) instances and the hypersphere centroid.
 However, both Deep SVDD and Deep SAD suffer from the hypersphere collapse problem due to the learning of a trivial solution.
 In other words, the network's learned features tend to converge to the centroid of the hypersphere if no constraints are imposed on the architectures of the models.
+Cevikalp \textit{et al.}~\cite{Cevikalp2023Gap} considered the hypersphere centers as parameters that can be learned and updated according to the evolving deep feature representations.
 Another line of work uses deep generative models to address the anomaly detection problem~\cite{Donahue:17,Schlegl:19}.
 These generative networks are able to localize anomalies, particularly in images, by simultaneously training a generator and a discriminator, enabling the detection of anomalies on unseen data based on unsupervised training of the model on anomaly-free data~\cite{DiMattia:19}.
 However, the use of deep generative models in anomaly detection has been shown to be quite problematic and unintuitive, particularly on image data~\cite{Nalisnick:19}.